COLORADO STATE UNIVERSITY

-Colorado State University men’s lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003, 2006, 2012, and 2013.
+Colorado State University Men’s Lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003, 2006, 2012, and 2013.
 Within this national organization there are now two divisions, nine conferences and almost 200 teams.
 The Rams compete in Division I of the Rocky Mountain Lacrosse Conference.
 CSU has won RMLC championships in 2000, 2002, 2003, 2004, 2006, 2010, 2011, 2012, and 2013.
-With multi-time MCLA champion Brigham Young, 2014 MCLA champions and in-state rival Colorado, among several other ranked teams the RMLC is one of the most competitive conferences in the country.
+With multi-time MCLA champion Brigham Young, 2014 MCLA champions and in-state rival Colorado, along with several other ranked teams, the RMLC is one of the most competitive conferences in the country.

-With teams from all over the country consistantly ranked in the top-10 the MCLA has become a very competitive and fun division to compete in.
-CSU’s six national titles is a record in the MCLA.
+With teams from all over the country consistently ranked in the top-10 of the MCLA, the league has become a very competitive part of the college lacrosse landscape to compete in.
+CSU’s six national titles are a MCLA record.

 The players for the most part pay ONLY for their own costs for travel and equipment.
 Costs for a year can range, but a player can expect to pay approximately $3,000 throughout the course of a school year, including fall, spring and equipment.
 There are “packages” and pre-payment discounts offered and the team will never turn someone away simply because of finances.

-The team does get some sponsorship from lacrosse companies.
+The team does get sponsorship from lacrosse companies.
 The players and coaches put on lacrosse clinics and teach lacrosse “classes” at local schools, which help raise capital for the organization.
 Activities like these can go to credit the player’s “account.”
 Working the Ram Camp can earn players credit as well.
 We hope that parents and players do not see dues as anything more than an extension of the university experience and part of the cost of a CSU education.

 THE UNIVERSITY’S COMMITMENT